2018 Maruti Swift will see comprehensive cosmetic updates inside and out along with SHVS technology.

-Design updates on the outside are quite comprehensive, the front profile with a new hexagonal mesh-grille, restyled bumper and new projector headlamps looks completely transformed.
 On the contrary, the car looks like the current model from sides with minimal changes including the new diamond cut alloy wheels, new ORVMs with integrated blinkers and floating roof line.
 The rear door handles are now positioned on the C-pillar, similar to the one offered in Mahindra KUV100.
 The rear side of the hatchback also gets several changes.
-Design upgrades include new wrap-around tail-lamps, new roof spoiler, larger body coloured bumper, flatter lod and shorter windscreen.
+Design upgrades include new wrap-around tail-lamps, new roof spoiler, larger body coloured bumper, flatter lid and shorter windscreen.

 Changes to the cabin will make it more upmarket.
 Sporting a new layout, the interiors will boast of improved quality of material and new styling bits.
 One of the prominent changes inside the cabin will be the newly designed dashboard featuring contrasting trims for a contemporary look.
 The door and floor panels will also come with contrast trims.
 There will be a new three-spoke steering wheel with mounted controls and Maruti will also pack in a new touchscreen infotainment system to the cabin with smartphone connectivity options such as Apple CarPlay and Android Auto will sit on the console.
 Other features such as new HVAC controls with circular vents, automatic climate control with integrated digital displays and two-pod instrument dials with a large MID.